+- Prepaid Mobile Phone Top Up Magnetic Stripe

+Swipe Cards

-- Prepaid Mobile Phone Top Up Mag Stripe Swipe Cards - Some Networks e.g. Orange or T-Mobile allow you to register a Magnetic Stripe Swipe Card with which to remotely top up mobile phone credit at a Supermarket checkout till etc. - Do not use - " Supermarket Loyalty Card - " Credit Card - Useful for investigative journalists etc. who have given a "burner" mobile phone to a whistleblower or confidential source
+- Some Networks e.g. Orange or T-Mobile allow you to register a Magnetic Stripe Swipe Card with which to remotely top up mobile phone credit at a Supermarket checkout till etc.

+- Do not use

+- " Supermarket Loyalty Card

+- " Credit Card

+- Do not Register the Swipe Card at or near the physical location of a meeting with your confidential source.